marcsnl/marcsnl/README.md

 - I work mostly with **HTML**, **CSS**, and **JavaScript**
 - I've built a handful of **basic to intermediate** frontend projects
 - I enjoy experimenting with layouts, UI components, and interactive features
-- My goal right now is to keep learning, building, and improving my skills 💪

-## 📁 What You'll Find Here

-- Personal frontend projects — from simple UIs to more interactive pages
-- Experiments and test projects as I explore new concepts
-- Clean, readable code with a focus on structure and style

 Would you like me to include badges (like tech stacks, GitHub stats), or do you prefer keeping it minimal?